AmplitudeAudio/doc-sdk/docs/api/assets/SoundBank/index.md

     Load the sound files referenced in the sound bank.

+    :material-location-enter: **Parameter** `engine`
+    :    The engine instance from which load the sound files.

+    !!! warning
-    This method should usually not be called directly.
-It is called automatically by the Engine with the
+         This method should not be called directly.
+It is called automatically by the `Engine` with the `#!cpp Engine::StartLoadSoundFiles()` method.

-    ``` Engine::StartLoadSoundFiles()
-    ``` method.
+### SoundBank<a name="SoundBank"></a>
+!!! function "SoundBank()"

+    Creates an uninitialized `SoundBank`.

+!!! function "explicit SoundBank(const AmString&amp; source)"

+    Creates a sound bank from the given source file.

+    !!! warning
+         This constructor is for internal usage only.